henrikra/slack-auto-remote-status/README.md

 ## Prerequisites

+1. OS X 🖥 (only works on OSX at the moment)
-Get Slack token from https://api.slack.com/custom-integrations/legacy-tokens before continuing
+2. Get Slack token from https://api.slack.com/custom-integrations/legacy-tokens before continuing

 ## Setup